Ferragamo SpA sues ex-LA Rams quarterback over same-name winery

 Vince Ferragamo was accused of illegally selling wine with the Tenuta di Ferragamo name, and festooning the website for his winery with images of Tuscany and Italian countryside, even though it is located in Orange Park Acres, California, near Los Angeles.

-Ferragamo SpA also challenged Vince Ferragamo's registration of the Internet domain name (www.FerragamoWinery.com), through his company Touchdown Real Estate.
+Ferragamo SpA also challenged Vince Ferragamo's registration of the Internet domain name, through his company Touchdown Real Estate.

 "The defendants are likely to cause consumer confusion with the plaintiff, as well as to dilute the plaintiff's trademarks, which include two federally registered trademarks for wine," Ferragamo SpA said.
 "The defendants' acts have caused, and will continue to cause, irreparable injury to Salvatore Ferragamo."